Overview & Career Outcomes

 Valuable professional experiences

-Put your learning into practice through an immersive practicum: a research project that provides students the opportunity to design and execute an in-depth study on a topic of interest that can be applied to your role in schools as a teacher, coach, specialist, or school and district leader.
+Put your learning into practice through an immersive practicum: a research project that allows students to design and execute an in-depth study on a topic of interest that can be applied to your role in schools as a teacher, coach, specialist, or school and district leader.
 This unparalleled opportunity will help to prepare you to be a change agent in the classroom and a leader in the field of education.

 Get information on our Course Schedules.